hnguyen094/hnguyen094.github.io/project-details.md

 # Oculus Hand-Tracking for Gesture & ASL Recognition

 This was a personal project to implement hand pose recognition using the Oculus SDK.
+It utilizes thresholds for minimizing bone distance between the user's current hand pose and the intended saved pose.

+ASL is a much more complicated language than just hand poses of course.
+This project did not aim to tackle ASL in its entirety.

 <br />
 <br />